Yoann Fréget: Career

-In 2010, Fréget made a life-changing journey of five months to India, in order to deepen his knowledge of music therapy and Indian classical music.
-He came back renewed and musically transformed by this unique experience in total immersion in the Indian culture.
+In 2010, Fréget made a journey of five months to India, in order to deepen his knowledge of music therapy and Indian classical music.
+He came back renewed and musically transformed by this experience of the Indian culture.

 A few months after, Fréget was invited for his first solo tour in Canada, and USA.
 During 3 months, he performed more than 50 concerts in various cities and toured US from New York to Los Angeles.
 He inaugurated a personal performance style which featured concerts entirely a cappella, emphasizing on the unique beauty and moving expressiveness of his voice.
 This enabled him to present his music to a whole new audience and captivate new listeners, and to sing, for the first time of his career, as guest in the black community churches, where his performances were overwhelmingly well-received, and where he truly felt home.
 After this first US tour, Fréget's desire to live in America was born.